-- 1. Lower the clamp lever to move the log clamp toward the loading side of the mill.
-Be sure the clamp is in the down position so it will not get in the way of logs being loaded onto the bed. - See Figure 2-9.
-The two-stage clamp can be raised or lowered by lowering the clamp lever and moving the clamp all the way out.
+1. Lower the clamp lever to move the log clamp toward the loading side of the mill.

+Be sure the clamp is in the down position so it will not get in the way of logs being loaded onto the bed.

+See Figure 2-7.
+The two-stage clamp on sawmills built after Rev. AH can be raised or lowered by lowering the clamp lever and moving the clamp all the way out.
 The clamp will engage the flip arm and flip the clamp in either the up or down position.